 The Knights of Columbus have their beginnings stretching back to 1882 when the state of Connecticut granted them an official charter thanks to the efforts of Father Michael J. McGivney, assistant pastor of St. Mary’s Church in New Haven.
 The orders four principles still guide Knights today–Charity, Unity, Fraternity, and Patriotism.

-4th Degree Faithful Navigator: Sr. Knight Larry Lagut
+4th Degree Faithful Navigator: Sr. Knight William (Bill) Keller

-4th Degree Faithful Captain: Sr. Knight Rick Wyatt
+4th Degree Faithful Captain: Sr. Knight Joe Stewart

-4th Degree Faithful Comptroller: Sr. Knight Jerry Richmond
+4th Degree Faithful Comptroller: Sr. Knight Larry Lagut

 To find out more, ask any knight about their experience with KC’s.
 Monthly meetings are as follows;